1. Home

 Share Article

-The pharmacy profession is a potentially rewarding and lucrative career and might have even more upside as major business conglomerates disrupt healthcare.
-Even without the industry sea change: a pharmacy career is both highly desirable and highly trusted due to the existing demand for the position.
 Pharmacists are typically considered one of the top 5 trusted professionals annually.
-Given their high honesty and ethical standards combined with their high starting salaries, you would suspect that pharmacy schools are highly competitive.
+Given their high honesty, ethical standards, and starting salaries, you would suspect that pharmacy schools are highly competitive.
 This was true for many years, but recently, pharmacy schools became much easier to get into.
 This makes finding the school that’s right for you even more important.

 The Acceptance Rate and the Proliferation of Pharmacy Schools: Through the Years

 Given the expansion in the number of accepted applicants due to the higher volume of schools accepting, it becomes easy to see the volume for PharmD applicants (and subsequently graduates) is much higher.
-Whereas in the past, it was common to see over 1,000 applications per program, today there are less than 300 on average.
-During this time, the overall acceptance rate climbed from just over 30% in the early 2000s, to approximately 50% in 2008, to over 60% in 2011, to over 70% in 2013, to over 80% in 2016, and finally to over an astounding 88% in 2020.
-Pharmacy school is easier than ever to get into, but given the large number and variety of programs, choosing the program that is right for you has never been harder.
+Whereas it was common to see over 1,000 applications per program in the past, in 2023, there were less than 300 applications on average.
+During this time, the overall acceptance rate climbed from just over 30% in the early 2000s to approximately 50% in 2008, to over 60% in 2011, to over 70% in 2013, to over 80% in 2016, and finally to over an astounding 88% in 2020.

 Application Trends*

-Fast forward to 10 years later when the total number of PharmD programs grew by nearly 50%.
-In the 2020-2021 academic year there were only slightly over 13,000 applicants submitting 36,000 applications to over 130 PharmD programs.
-Each applicant only applied to 2.7 programs.
-The total number of applicants in the 2020-2021 year was actually less than the number of applicants in 2003-2004, when there were less than 50 accredited programs.
+Fast-forward to 10 years later, when the total number of PharmD programs grew by nearly 50%.
+In the 2020-2021 academic year, only slightly over 13,000 applicants submitted 36,000 applications to over 130 PharmD programs.
+Each applicant applied to only 2.7 programs.
+The total number of applicants in 2020-2021 was less than in 2003-2004, with less than 50 accredited programs.

 Is My Undergraduate GPA Good Enough?